|

 The Labors of Hercules

-This is a far cry and a long flight from:
+But this scene is a far cry and a long flight from:

 Heracles's Sixth Labour was to remove the countless brazen-beaked, brazen-clawed, brazen-winged, man-eating birds, sacred to Ares which, frightened by the wolves of Wolves' Ravine on the Orchomenan Road, had flocked to the Stymphalian Marsh.
 Here they bred and waded beside the river of the same name, occasionally taking to the air in great flocks, to kill men and beasts by discharging a shower of brazen feathers and at the same time muting a poisonous excrement, which blighted the crops.

-Robert Graves The Sixth Labour: The Stymphalian Birds
+The Sixth Labour: The Stymphalian Birds

 The Greek Myths